Voyage to Australia

 Conditions had become desperate and there was a rumour that some sailors had said the next ‘business would be to cast lots’.
 This distressed the mothers who were horrified as they knew ‘the children would be the first to be sacrificed’.
 Mrs Moore told of how Mrs Henderson begged her to hide her three year old daughter, Carrie, under her as she laid down under the shelter of some trees as evening approached.

 Fortunately, the next morning the sea was calm and the Monmouth appeared offshore.
 The boats were lowered and it was not long before Captain Ludlow, who had risked his life and that of his crew to rescue the survivors came ashore.
 Voller described the ensuing scene: ‘women, children, in the very agony of unexpected succour, sunk on their knees to clasp his hands and legs, while he, good man, with a soul as large as any that have in an American body, with tears rolling down his cheeks and outstretched hands to us, bade us to be of good cheer and welcome to all he had.’

-A watercolour illustration of the harbor, Mauritius in 1852.
+A watercolour illustration of the harbour, Mauritius in 1852.
 Painting by John Vine Hall of the SS Calcutta, National Maritime Museum, Greenwich, London.